nickyiliwang0000/h/style-guide.md

   - Where to find information about `video` and `audio`accessibility -->
   ```
+  * The takeaway does *not* have to contain everything from the lesson.
+Some things are extra and some examples are illustrative; their actual content doesn't need to be remembered.
 * Use e.g. for examples, use i.e. for a different explanation of the same thing

 * Prefer Markdown syntax to HTML